 DIN 13157 defines the standard for first aid material in smaller companies and workplaces with a smaller number of employees.
 The contents of such a first aid kit are precisely defined and focussed on the basic needs of first aid.

-The essential components include various sizes of plasters, compresses, bandages and wipes, as well as special instruments such as scissors, disposable gloves and rescue blankets.
-A DIN 13157-compliant kit is a must in any working environment, as it provides quickly accessible, life-saving materials that can be crucial in an emergency.
+The essential components include various sizes of wound plasters, compresses, bandages and wipes, as well as special instruments such as scissors, disposable gloves and rescue blankets.
+A DIN 13157 compliant kit is a must in any working environment as it provides quickly accessible, life-saving materials that can be crucial in an emergency.

 DIN 13169 prescribes extended equipment for larger companies or places where a larger number of people work or are present.
 This standard includes all the materials in DIN 13157 and supplements them with additional first aid materials and instruments that enable more comprehensive first aid.
 These include, for example, additional fixation bandages, bandage cloths, wound compresses, cold compresses and eye rinsing agents.
 The first aid kit in accordance with DIN 13169 ensures that companies are adequately equipped to provide effective first aid, even in the event of more serious accidents.